SiwatINC/osutazerj/README.md

 This repository house the resources for building osu!tazer.

 BOMs:
-  - Arduino Yun Rev 2.0
+  - Arduino Yun Rev 2.0 Flashed with StandardFirmataYun at 115200 baudrate https://github.com/firmata/StandardFirmataYun
   - Arduino Motor Shield Rev 3.0
   - Geared DC Motor
   - A 3D printer with ~ 243g of Fillament